As of 2016, college-bound students can fill out their FAFSA (Free Application for Federal Student Loans) while they make their college selection.

 Find someone to help you—a school teacher, guidance counselor, go to a local college or community college administration office.
 Seek and find someone with experience.
 Trust us, it makes it all sooo much easier.

-Prove your serious about your college education by educating yourself about college!
+Prove you’re serious about your college education by educating yourself about college!
 We’ve literally written the book to help you: The Savvy Student’s Guide to College Education.
 And guess what, it’s free online.
 Or use the table of contents to find the right answers for you (pssst— you really need to know the first 6 chapters…life is about to present a pop quiz.)